Eastern Pennsylvania*

 Police told other inmates that Yarris was a snitch.
 Inmates then regularly beat and tortured Yarris for days.
 In order to escape the beatings, he suggested to police that he may have participated in the crime, but was not the murderer.
 The beatings stopped, and police charged Yarris with murder.
 A fellow inmate, Charles Cataleno, began giving false information about Yarris in exchange for conjugal visits and a sentencing deal.
 This inmate later testified against Yarris at trial.
 Yarris's alleged motive was that he was angry with his ex-girlfriend, and the victim allegedly looked like her.
 Tests on the semen left by the killer indicated the presence of B+ antigens, suggesting that the killer's blood type was B+.
 Yarris shared this blood type along with 15% of the population.
 However the victim's husband also had a B+ blood type.
 During the investigation, he stated that he had sexual intercourse his wife the night before her murder.
 When it became clear that Yarris was a suspect, the husband claimed to have worn a condom that night, even though he and his wife were incapable of having children.
 The prosecution failed to do other tests on the semen which might have eliminated Yarris as a suspect.

 Yarris was the first American to request DNA testing which he did in Mar.
 1988.
 He faced years of obstruction from the prosecution and the courts, but eventually in 2004 became the 140th American convict to be exonerated by DNA tests.
-Yarris currently resides in the UK and has authored a book there entitled Seven Days to Live to be published in July 2008.
-(IP) (Post-Gazette) (JD12) (DPI) [9/05]
+Yarris currently resides in the UK and has authored a 2008 book there entitled Seven Days to Live.
+(IP) (Post-Gazette) (Justice: Denied) (DPI) [9/05]

 In July 1994 a court ordered H. Beatty Chadwick to deposit $2.5 million into a court bank account for use in his divorce settlement.
 Chadwick contended that he did not have the money.
 In 1990 he had invested in a limited partnership called Maison Blanche run from the British territory of Gibraltar.
 The partnership invested in European real estate.
 Chadwick said the investment made him liable for $2.75 million if the Maison Blanche partners ever issued a capital call.
 Chadwick says a capital call came in January 1993, two months after his wife filed for divorce.